top of page

 At a maximum of 7,240 yards with five tee sets, Crosswinds can accommodate anyone.
 The defining idea is accuracy over brute strength.
 Sixty-plus white-sand bunkers and eight water hazards protect angles into greens that roll true and quick.
 The par-3 fifth, an island green, concentrates the mind and is one of Halton’s most photogenic shots.

-Conditioning and amenities
+Conditioning and Amenities

 Bentgrass greens spanning about 120,000 square feet receive daily attention.
 Fairways are generous but framed by Kentucky bluegrass that rewards straight hitters.
 GPS-equipped carts add pace and clarity for yardages.
 Grille 19 carries a proper post-round menu with indoor seating and terrace views.

-Events and policies
+Events and Policies

 The club focuses on public play excellence.
 It keeps the tee sheet for golfers rather than hosting outside tournaments or weddings, which keeps pace consistent through the season.